Joshua-Wright/ld_preload_hacks/README.md

         461682392
 Do not use rand()
         1405775803

+$ cat /secret_file
+cat: /secret_file: No such file or directory

+$ ./see_hidden_file cat /secret_file
+This is a secret!
 ```

 Here we simply re-implement `rand()`, and we can change the functionality without recompiling the existing executable.